Emmet Park

 Emmet Park, also known as The Strand, is an urban park in Savannah, Georgia, United States.
 Its most prominent section is located in the northeastern corner of the city's historic downtown area, in what was known as the Old Fort neighborhood, it continues in a dotted fashion for around 0.6 miles west along Bay Street to its intersection with Jefferson Street.
 Monuments occupy several of the individual sections.

 History

 Formerly known as the Irish Green, established with the help of Wexford native William Kehoe, the park was named in 1902 for Irish orator Robert Emmet, in commemoration of the centennial of his death, although Emmet did not visit Savannah during his life.

-Two memorials stand in Emmet Park: an Irish Celtic Cross memorial, a Vietnam War veterans memorial, a Korean War memorial, a Chatham Artillery memorial and a memorial to Dr. Noble Wimberly Jones.
+Five memorials stand in Emmet Park: an Irish Celtic Cross memorial, a Vietnam War veterans memorial, a Korean War memorial, a Chatham Artillery memorial and a memorial to Dr. Noble Wimberly Jones.

 Old Harbor Light also stands in the park, at its eastern extremity.
 It was erected in 1858.

 The park is a focal point for Savannah's Saint Patrick's Day celebration, one of the country's largest after Boston.